nvidia-holoscan/holohub/benchmarks/release_benchmarking/README.md

 ## Presenting Data

-You can use the template markdown file in the [`template`](./template/) folder to generate a PDF report with benchmark data with `pandoc` and `Jinja2`.
+You can use the template markdown file in the [`template`](./template/) folder to generate a markdown or PDF report with benchmark data with `pandoc` and `Jinja2`.

-1. Edit `template/release.json` with information about the benchmarking configuration, including the release version, platform configurations, and local paths to processed data.
+1. Copy and edit `template/release.json` with information about the benchmarking configuration, including the release version, platform configurations, and local paths to processed data.
 Run `./run launch` to print JSON-formatted platform details to the console about the current system:
 ```bash